OfficeDev/msteams-docs.pt-BR/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ## To preview values for local and dev environment

-In `manifest.template.json`, you can navigate to codelens to preview the values for `local` and `dev` environment.
+In `manifest.template.json`, you can go to codelens to preview the values for `local` and `dev` environment.

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/codelens.png" alt-text="Screenshot is an example of showing preview values for local and dev environment.":::

 > [!NOTE]
 > Provision the environment or execute local debug to generate values for placeholders.

-You can navigate to state file or configuration file by selecting the codelens, which provides a drop-down list with all the environment names.
+You can go to state file or configuration file by selecting the codelens, which provides a drop-down list with all the environment names.
 After selecting one environment, the corresponding state file or configuration file opens.

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/select-environment.png" alt-text="Screenshot is an example of showing the selection of an environment.":::